Solar · Illinois

 Average price an Illinois home paid per kilowatt-hour in April 2026 — up from 18.3¢ a year earlier (EIA, preliminary).

-One-year rise in Illinois home electricity prices, April 2025 to April 2026 — the steepest of the four states we serve (EIA).
+One-year rise in Illinois home electricity prices, April 2025 to April 2026 (EIA).

 Sources: U.S. EIA Electric Power Monthly, Table 5.6.A (April 2026, preliminary); PowerLines 2025 utility rate-case review.